mathymess/reversibility-of-processes/README.md

 - [Lorenz](https://tensorboard.dev/experiment/9mmpTyOXQ1Gf4k03dadWZg/)

-Problems:
-- for big `target_len`, the model is underfitted.
-This happens because the exponential LR dies out too fast.
+Observations:
+- Too many pictures, hard to make conclusions + computation takes too long.
+- `backward` has greater loss that `forward`, but often insignificantly.
+Need a closer look with fewer pictures.
-- it would be better to vary `window_len` and `target_len` and keep their sum (proportional to the total amount of parameters in the model) constant.
+- It might be better to vary `window_len` and `target_len` and keep their sum (proportional to the total amount of parameters in the model) constant.
+- The bigger `target_len` is, the greater the typical loss values are.
+I average the loss over the train dataset, but not over each target point.
+- For `window_len>36` and `target_len > 0.6*window_len`, loss goes, very roughly speaking, from 90 down to 30.
+Probably underfitting, probably due to `ExponentialLR` dying out too fast.
+- Consider `window_len=76`, `target_len=31`.
+This amounts to `chunk_len=107`, which is 1% of the 10000 points in the original time series.
+If you look at the plot in `dataset_review.ipynb`, this is a huge `chunk_len`.
+If you look in `model_review.ipynb`, with `size=13` the total number of trainable parameters in the model is about 4.5k, half the training dataset size.
+This is to say, I should've stopped at `window_len=30`.

 ### 3.1, 20230320, git tag `tensorboard3.1`